kottans/backend/tasks/network.md

   * After call program will start TCP ports scan, trying to dial each port from `0`to `65535`.
 If dial is successful program will print dot `.` to `stdout` and save found open port to buffer array. **IMPORTANT**: Each dial attempt should have `300ms` timeout.
 (If client fails to connect in `300ms` port is skipped).
   * After scan is finished program will print the list of opened ports to `stdout` and exit with status code `0`.
   * As the user, I can limit the range of ports to scan by providing `--ports` argument in format `<start_port>-<end_port>`, for instance: `3-600`.
-  * As the user, I can get a descriptive error if required argument are missing or if some of them have incorrect format.
+  * As the user, I can get a descriptive error if required argument is missing or if some of them have incorrect format.
   * As the user, I can provide `--help` flag to see hint about how to use `TCP sniffer`.

 4. You did lot already!
 If you honestly finished all the previous steps then go ahead